HiroinaProtagonist/AwwText/README.md

 # AwwText
-An application based on the Twilio API that allows users to opt in to texts from Reddit's r/aww subreddit.
+An application based on the Twilio API that allows users to input a phone number and send Reddit's /r/aww top post of the day to that number as an SMS/MMS message.